“A good climb to amazing views on smooth intermediate trail.”

 North Rim Trail (north of Sinclair Rd.) is closed December 1 - May 15 for elk.

 Generally done clockwise as a loop, this one starts off with a 700' vertical climb.
-The trail is well-built for bikes though, with widely-rounded switchbacks and a very smooth surface, so it's a very enjoyable climb.
 It's pretty exposed to the southern sun, so it could be quite hot on a warm sunny day.

 Once at the top, take a left and go 100 yards to the high point and enjoy the remarkable 360 degree view.

-Return those 100 yards, then continue on slightly descending, fast and fun singletrack right along the rim.
+Return those 100 yards, then continue on slightly descending fun trail right along the rim.
 There are occasional breaks in the trees that are worth stopping for and taking a peek.

 More fun descending, sometimes through forest, takes you to a saddle point and a road crossing.
 This is a bailout option if you're in a hurry or tired.
 Otherwise, continue on, with some moderate climbing until you get to one final 400 climb.

-Like the first climb, the surface is nice and it's well laid out for bikes, and it's over pretty fast.
+Like the first climb, the surface is nice and it's well laid out, and it's over pretty fast.
 More great views from a bench at this high point.